brentwong-kiel1997/AI_language_school_based_on_Django_and_OpenAI/README.md

 ## Website Guide

-You can find the set up home page [Home](https://profile-page-brentwong.pythonanywhere.com/AI_language_school)
+You can find the example of the website hosted on pythonanywhere at following link,[Home](https://profile-page-brentwong.pythonanywhere.com/AI_language_school)

 ![Screenshot from 2024-08-07 13-30-23](https://github.com/user-attachments/assets/2ec48428-6a14-48f7-a25c-028ffd00b5cf)